ICESAT-2HackWeek/icesat-2hackweek.github.io/_posts/2018-02-14-information-for-applicants.md

 layout: post
 title: Information for Applicants
 description: To best benefit from the program, participants are expected to have some experience with Python
-             programming and with analysis of geospatial data (e.g. remote sensing analysis, vector mapping, environmental modeling, etc.).
+             programming and with analysis of remote sensing data.
 image: geohackweek_01.png
 ---
-To best benefit from the program, participants are expected to have some experience with Python programming and with analysis of geospatial data
+To best benefit from the program, participants are expected to have some experience with Python programming and with analysis of remote sensing data.
-(e.g. remote sensing analysis, vector mapping, environmental modeling, etc.).

-If you would like to register click [here](https://form.jotform.com/geohack/2018).

-Successful applicants will pay a $75 registration fee and be expected to cover lodging and travel expenses.
-Financial support may be available based on need.